City of Crete

 The City of Crete is diligent in the fight against disease carrying mosquitoes.
 Mosquito spraying is done on a weekly schedule, weather conditions permitting.
 Spraying in town is on Mondays and Thursdays starting about 30 minutes before sunset until finished, about 11:30 p.m.
 The route covers within the city limits and depends on wind direction.
 Tuxedo Park is treated with spray on Monday, Wednesday, and Friday mornings to avoid activities in the park.

-Start date for mosquito spraying is June 6 for 2022.
+Start date for mosquito spraying: June 2023.

 The Crete Community Foundation’s partnered with the City for a downtown beautification plan after researching and gathering examples and information from projects in other communities.
 The foundation purchased benches, planters, and garbage cans, which were placed in spring 2019 along Main Street from 11th to 14th Streets and for one block east and west from the 13th and Main intersection.